-But on their own, quantitative risk evaluation only tell half the story.
-Paired with qualitative risk assessments of employees’ risk perception, meanwhile, companies can both boost staff safety and reduce overall risk.
+However, quantitative risk evaluations only tell half the story on their own.
+When paired with qualitative risk assessments of employees’ risk perception, companies can both boost staff safety and reduce overall risk.
+As a result, they improve first pass yield (FPY), audit completion rates, and long-term compliance posture.
 Here’s how.

 What is a Qualitative Risk Assessment?

 A qualitative risk assessment focuses on employees’ perception of risk around specific activities or expectations.
-Discussions with multiple employees allow companies to “score” risks based on both perceived severity and the likelihood of the potential consequence.
+In turn, discussions with multiple employees allow companies to “score” risks based on both perceived severity and likelihood.
+Notably, this approach closely aligns with the severity and occurrence ratings used in Failure Mode and Effects Analysis (FMEA).

-The goal of a qualitative risk assessment is to create rating scales of potential risks based on actual user experience and develop comprehensive risk management strategies.
-The commonality of experience suggests that the risk is largely universal, while widespread worry about the severity of the risk indicates that it’s not simply an inconvenience — left unchecked, it could derail operational performance.
+The goal of a qualitative risk assessment is to create rating scales of potential risks based on actual user experience.
+Additionally, it aims to develop comprehensive risk management strategies.
+Notably, when many employees share the same experience, the risk is likely universal.
+Furthermore, widespread worry about the severity of a risk indicates that it’s not simply an inconvenience.
+Left unchecked, it could derail operational performance and drive up non-conformance rates.

 Qualitative vs Quantitative Risk Assessment

-Where a qualitative risk assessment focuses on perception, a quantitative risk analysis leverages data to determine overall risk.
-For example, a quantitative assessment might use data about machine failure rates per hour or per part produces to determine the probability of occurrence and the likelihood of production stoppages or slowdowns, whereas a qualitative assessment would ask employees and other stakeholders about their perceived experience with the same machine.
+A qualitative risk assessment focuses on perception, while a quantitative risk analysis leverages data to determine overall risk.
+For example, a quantitative assessment might use data about machine failure rates per hour to determine the probability of production stoppages.
+In contrast, a qualitative assessment would ask employees about their perceived experience with the same machine.

 When Should These Assessments be Used?

-Qualitative risk assessments are often used at the start of new projects to create a list of risks that could undermine overall performance.
-By providing staff with information about key project deadlines, deliverables, and the processes required to achieve these goals, project managers can gain valuable feedback that helps prioritize resource allocation to deliver reduced risk.
+Organizations often use qualitative risk assessments at the start of new projects or during process planning phases.
+Specifically, the purpose is to create a list of risks that could undermine overall performance.
+By providing staff with information about key project deadlines, deliverables, and required processes, QA Managers and Plant Managers can gain valuable feedback.
+Consequently, this helps prioritize resource allocation to deliver reduced risk and improved audit readiness.

 Consider a project that involves the manufacture, packaging, and shipping of specific goods.
-A qualitative risk analysis process might reveal widespread concern around certain aspects of the packaging process such as inadequate space, high complexity, and low margin for error that could lead to both production line backups and potential injury.
-Armed with this information, project managers can allocate resources to address this issue before the project gets underway.
+A qualitative risk analysis process might reveal widespread concern around certain aspects of the packaging process.
+For instance, employees may cite inadequate space, high complexity, and low margin for error.
+As a result, these factors could lead to both production line backups and potential injury.
+Armed with this information, project managers can allocate resources to address the issue before the project starts.
+As a result, they proactively reduce non-conformance rates and protect first pass yield.

 Quantitative assessments, meanwhile, might show high failure rates for a specific piece of machinery on the production line.
-While it may not have been mentioned by team members during qualitative assessments since the failure is easily corrected with stopgap processes and functional know-how, the time added to the overall production run could derail project timelines, meaning it may be worth spending the money to fix the issue fully before the project starts in earnest.
+Notably, team members may not have mentioned this issue during qualitative assessments.
+The failure is easily corrected with stopgap processes and functional know-how.
+However, the time it adds to the overall production run could derail project timelines.
+Therefore, it may be worth spending the money to fix the issue fully before the project starts in earnest.

 Best Practices for Quantitative and Qualitative Risk Assessments

-While quantitative and qualitative risk assessments have different outcomes, they share similar best practice methodologies for effective project risk management.
+Quantitative and qualitative risk assessments have different outcomes.
+However, they share similar best practice methodologies for effective project risk management.
+Quality Engineers and QA Managers should follow a structured approach.
+Specifically, this approach should align with ISO 9001 Clause 6.1 and FMEA methodology:

 Identify key risks

 First, companies must identify key risks in the organization.
-Common strategies here include the use of process safety audits and quality assurance audits and inspections.
-Using either in-house templates and checklists or those provided by online audit providers, companies can streamline the process of pinpointing risks by allowing auditors to focus their attention on key processes and policies.
+For example, common strategies include the use of process safety audits, quality assurance audits, and supplier audits aligned with VDA 6.3 or IATF 16949 requirements.
+By using either in-house templates or those provided by audit management platforms, companies can streamline risk identification.
+Additionally, this approach allows auditors to focus their attention on key processes and policies while improving audit completion rates across all facilities.

 30+ Audit and inspection checklists free for download.